The conjugacy problem for the automorphism group of the random graph: Introduction

 \section{Introduction}

 In \cite{T1}, Truss proved that the automorphism group of the random graph is simple.
 Truss continued to study the conjugacy relation on this group in \cite{T2}, proving that any element can be written as the product of at most three conjugates of any other.
 He did not, however, give a complete solution to the conjugacy problem for this group.
-In this paper we shall use the notion of Borel complexity to show that this problem is in fact as difficult as it could conceivably be.
+In this paper we shall show in a precise sense that this problem is in fact as complex as it can conceivably be.
+We would like to thank Simon Thomas for suggesting this project.

-In order to make this precise, we will use the theory of definable equivalence relations.
+In order to make the notion of the complexity of a classification precise, we will use the theory of definable equivalence relations.
 A \emph{standard Borel space} is a Polish space equipped just with its $\sigma$-algebra of Borel sets.
 For instance, $\RR^n$, Cantor space $2^\NN$, and the Baire space $\NN^\NN$ are all standard Borel spaces.
 Moreover, it is well-known that any Borel subset of a standard Borel space is again a standard Borel space in its own right.
-If $X$ is a standard Borel space, an equivalence relation $E$ on $X$ is called \emph{Borel} (analytic, \emph{etc.})\ iff it is Borel (analytic, \emph{etc.})\ as a subset of $X\times X$.
+If $X$ is a standard Borel space, an equivalence relation $E$ on $X$ is called \emph{Borel} (analytic, \emph{etc.})\ if it is Borel (analytic, \emph{etc.})\ as a subset of $X\times X$.
 It turns out that classification problems from many areas of mathematics may be realized as definable equivalence relations on suitably chosen standard Borel spaces.